UCL/research-computing-with-cpp/01cpp/sec05Inheritance.md

 * But there is also:
       * [Composition](https://en.wikipedia.org/wiki/Object_composition#Aggregation): Strong 'has-a'.
 Component parts are owned by thing pointing to them.
       * [Aggregation](https://en.wikipedia.org/wiki/Object_composition#Aggregation): Weak 'has-a'.
 Component part has its own lifecycle.
-      * Association: General term, refering to either composition or association, just a 'pointer-to'
+      * Association: General term, refering to either composition or aggregation, just a 'pointer-to'

 ### Examples